 Supervision, Direction, and Control (of the worker)

-Supervision, Direction, and Control are tests of ‘employment’ that could put a contract inside IR35.
+Supervision, Direction and Control are tests of ‘employment’ that could put an assignment inside IR35.

 ‘Supervision’ means the extent to which your client oversees your work and how you perform it to a standard they have specified.